Blue-EyesWhiteDragon/Pytal/readme.md

 Requires: Python 3, Windows (for now)

-There is a `install_python` batch file that uses Powershell and Chocolately package manager (also will be installed) to install Python 3
+There is a `ez_install` batch file that uses Powershell and Chocolately package manager (also will be installed) to install Python 3

 After you have Python installed or if you already have it installed:

-Run install_requirements to install the required python modules! or run `python -m pip install -r requirements.txt` on your shell of choice.
+Run install_requirements in the `scripts` folder to install the required python modules! or run `python -m pip install -r requirements.txt` on your shell of choice inside the directory.

 You can now either run `python {folder of this project}` outside the directory or `python __main__.py` inside the directory!